UST-MICO/docs/domain_model.rst

         Human readable information for the service owner who is responsible for this service.

     * gitCloneUrl
-        The URL to clone the corresponding GitHub repository.
+        The URL that could be used for a git clone, to clone the current master branch.

     * gitReleaseInfoUrl
         The URL to the get the information about a specific git release.

+    * dockerfilePath
+        The relative (to vcsRoot) path to the Dockerfile.

     * dockerImageUri
         The fully qualified URI to the image on DockerHub.
 Either set after the image has been built by MICO (if the service originates from GitHub) or set by the user directly.